Alino/Mongo2ES/README.md

 # Mongo2ES:

-- Mongo2ES syncs data from mongodb to elasticsearch.
+- Mongo2ES syncs data from MongoDB to ElasticSearch.
 - Mongo2ES is built with MeteorJs.

 ## Installation